jcfbernardo/bix-tech-challenge/TESTSUITE.md

 3. Click "Apply Coupon".
 **Expected Result:** The system should display a clear error message, such as "Invalid or expired coupon."
 The purchase total should not be altered.

-These tests validate the system's flows, ensuring that state changes (e.g., from "cart with items" to "empty cart" after purchase) occur correctly.

 **ID:** CT-007

 **Title:** Validate purchase flow and cart clearing